Heaven as Described by the Saints

 5. Indescribable Light

-St. Mary of Jesus Crucified, 1846-1878, experienced a vision of heaven after she temporarily died from several knife wounds; “I saw the Blessed Virgin, the angels and the saints who welcomed me with great kindness,” she explains, “I even saw my parents in the middle of them.
+Another Carmelite mystic, St. Mary of Jesus Crucified, 1846-1878, experienced a vision of heaven after she died from several knife wounds.
+“I saw the Blessed Virgin, the angels and the saints who welcomed me with great kindness,” she says, “I even saw my parents in the middle of them.
 I contemplated the radiant throne of the Holy Trinity, and Our Lord Jesus Christ in his humanity.
 There was no sun, no lamps, and yet everything shone with an indescribable light.”

 Finally, in his Ecclesiastical History of England, St. Bede describes a monk who died and came back to life.
 The monk said that after dying, a beautiful guide in shining garments brought him on a journey to heaven in several stages.
 “I saw before me a much more beautiful light than before,” he says, “and therein heard sweet sounds of singing, and so wonderful a fragrance was shed abroad from the place, that the other which I had perceived before and thought so great, then seemed to me but a small thing.”